 IFRS 16 sets out the principles for the recognition, measurement, presentation and disclosure of leases and requires lessees to account for all leases under a single on-balance sheet model similar to the accounting for finance leases under IAS 17.
 Lessor accounting under IFRS 16 is substantially unchanged from today's accounting under IAS 17.
 Lessors will continue to classify all leases using the same classification principle as in IAS 17 and distinguish between two types of leases: operating and finance leases.
 IFRS 16 also requires lessees and lessors to make more extensive disclosures than under IAS 17.
 IFRS 16 is effective for annual periods beginning on or after 1 January 2019.
-Considering the Group mainly acts as a lessor and the limited amounts and number of leases, the Group estimates the effects of adopting IFRS 16 will be immaterial to its balance sheet.
+Considering the Group mainly acts as a lessor and the limited amounts and number of leases, the Group estimates the effects of adopting IFRS 16 will be immaterial to its balance sheet (current lease cost is circa EUR 6,800 p.a.).